Bellinger agrees to $16.1M, 1-year contract with Dodgers

 Dodgers star Cody Bellinger agreed to a $16.1 million, one-year contract Friday with the World Series champions that avoided salary arbitration.

-Los Angeles also agreed to one-year deals with shortstop Corey Seager for $13.75 million and left-hander Julio Urías for $3.6 million.
+Los Angeles also agreed to one-year deals with shortstop Corey Seager for $13.75 million and left-hander Julio Urías for $3.6 million, but couldn't come to terms with ace Walker Buehler or catcher Austin Barnes.

 Bellinger, an outfielder and first baseman, was the 2019 NL MVP and 2017 NL Rookie of the Year.
 He hit a career-low .239 with 12 homers and 30 RBIs in the shortened season, down from a .305 average with 47 homers and 115 RBIs, all career bests.